Mastering-Power-Platform/powerautomate/labs/cloudflows/basic/templateflow/README.md

 * `Learning objectives`- Approvals and conditions
 * `Duration` - 30 minutes
 * `Scenario` - A user stores purchase information in a SharePoint list named Purchase Approvals.
 When a new purchase request is created, a flow is triggered and asks a manager/user to Approve/Reject.
-* `Prerequisites` - Each student must have a dedicated custom SharePoint list named Expense_<name>.
+* `Prerequisites` - Each student must have a dedicated custom SharePoint list named __Expense__.
 The list must have four fields: Title, Amount (currency), Justification (multiple lines) and Status (single line of text).
 The student will create this list in the first task of this lab.
 * `Remarks` - the first time approval is created in an environment, the system provisions the infrastructure (approval system tables are made in the internal database, which is Dataverse) needed for the approvals.
 Therefore, the first approval may take some time to appear.